 The opinions of each lender will differ as some will take into consideration other factors including your income, age or employment type.

 How is a credit score calculated?

-A Credit Score is generated using the information on your credit file which is retrieved from various sources.
+A credit score is generated using the information on your credit file which is retrieved from various sources.

-This includes public sources such as the Electoral Roll, the Register of Judgments and Insolvency Information which provide details about bankruptcy and Individual Voluntary Arrangements (IVAs.)
+This includes public sources such as the Electoral Roll, the Register of Judgments and Insolvency Information which provide details about bankruptcy and Individual Voluntary Arrangements (IVAs).

-As well as this, information is also gathered from payment information regarding your overdrafts, credit cards, loans and mortgages and details about how often lenders have searched for your credit score.
+Information is also gathered from payment information regarding your overdrafts, credit cards, loans and mortgages and details about how often lenders have searched for your credit score.